On this page:

-For more information on clinical trials, see our factsheet Cancer and Clinical Trials.
+For more detailed information on clinical trials, see our factsheet Cancer and clinical trials.

 Making a decision

-It can be hard to make a decision about whether or not to take part in a clinical trial.
+If you a suitable for a trial, it can be hard to make a decision about whether or not to take part.
 Here are some things to think about: